Pedestrian dies in crash on I-95, closing all southbound lanes in Boca Raton

 The pedestrian was pronounced deceased at scene by Boca Raton Fire Rescue personnel.

-The the driver of the truck, a 28-year-old man from Hialeah, or the car driver, a 36-year-old man from St. Lucie County were injured.
+The driver of the truck, a 28-year-old man from Hialeah, and the car driver, a 36-year-old man from St. Lucie County were uninjured.

 The crash site is near the new Diverging Diamond.